Structural adaptation and rate accelerated estimation in bivariate functional data: Directional regularity

 where $G_{\mathbf{u}} (\mathbf{t}, \Delta) = o\left(\Delta^{2H_{\mathbf{u}}(\mathbf{t})} \right)$, as $\Delta \rightarrow 0$, for each fixed $\mathbf t$.
 The map

 is called the directional regularity of $X$. \end{definition}

 Definition \ref{def:direg-def} is local in the sense that the local regularity may vary along the domain $\mathcal{T}$.
 In the following, we consider the case where $G_{\mathbf{u}}(\mathbf{t}, \Delta) = O(\Delta^{2H_{\mathbf{u}}(\mathbf{t}) + \zeta})$ for some $\zeta>0$.
 If the function $H$ does not depend on the direction $\mathbf u$, we say that $X$ is an \textit{isotropic} process, otherwise we call it an \textit{anisotropic} process.
 Definition \ref{def:direg-def} formalizes anisotropy as a notion of regularity not only along a dimension, but also along a direction.
-This is in contrast to the usual consideration of anisotropy, which typically views it through the lens of the canonical basis.
+This is in contrast to the usual consideration of anisotropy, which is typically determined by examining the regularity on the canonical basis.
+See for example, \cite{bertin2004}, or Definition 1 in \cite{amorino2021}.
 Some examples of processes with prescribed directional regularity will be discussed in Section \ref{sec:examples}.

-A natural question that arises is the number of possible regularities that an anisotropic process can take, and how these regularities change with the directions.
-Lemma \ref{lm} provides a definitive answer to the preceding question, stating that there can be at most two different regularities.
+A natural question that arises is the number of possible regularities that an anisotropic process can take, and how these regularities change with directions.
+Lemma \ref{lm} provides a precise characterization to the preceding question, stating that there can be at most two different regularities.
 Furthermore, there exists a unique direction, up to a reflection, for the maximal regularity.